GD_810x250_2020

 Full Article (PDF)

-• Oral Medicine, Oral Diagnosis, Oral Pathology Atypical character of oral mucosal lesions in a patient with AIDS and intrahepatic cholangiocarcinoma
+• Oral Medicine, Oral Diagnosis, Oral Pathology Rare angiofibrolipoma of the oral cavity: a case report

 Full Article (PDF)